 You should have a working knowledge of the minimum hardware and software requirements, which are listed on our Computer Requirements page.

-Most course materials are located on a Scholar site for the particular course.
-After you log into Scholar, you should see a link for each active course either as a tab at the top of the window or under the My Active Sites (tab to far right at top).
+Most course materials are located in Canvas for the particular course.
+After you log in, you should see a link for each active course either as a tab at the top of the window or under the My Active Sites (tab to far right at top).
 All courses will appear in Canvas approximately one week before courses begin, but the instructor of the course has the ability to restrict viewing of content until the first day of courses.
 If you still do not see a course by the first day of courses, check your schedule to see that you are actually registered for the course and email the instructor of record.

 Many instructors will enable you to purchase course materials from the University Bookstore, which will mail your books to you.
 You may also be able to purchase books from other online sources, such as Amazon.com, Barnes & Noble, or Books-a-Million.
 Your instructor will tell you which materials are available online and how to obtain any special materials not available in bookstores.

 Remember to plan ahead when ordering course materials so that you get them when you need them.
 Please do not wait until the last minute.